 Most behavioral addictions are activities in which people participate on a regular and sometimes infrequent basis.
 For the most part, these behaviors cause extreme unmanageability.
+Regardless of which behavior a person can’t stop engaging in, overcoming this type of condition usually requires professional behavioral therapy.

 The signs of behavioral and substance addictions are very similar in nature.
 By definition, an addiction is the state of enslavement to a habit or practice of something that is psychologically or physically habit-forming.
 In behavioral addiction, contrary to some substance dependence, it is the psychological dependence that creates the addiction and related compulsive behaviors.